raiden-dev/bundlebars/README.md

 }
 ```

-It's very handy to use dynamic files object notation with Bundlebars, [read more](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) about this.
+It's very handy to use dynamic files object notation with Bundlebars, [read more](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) about it.

 Available task options: